Natallia112202/w205project/README.md

 Mediaanalysis_4.py : Break the mediadata into 2016 and 2017 and create index

 Media_complaints_analysis_5.py : create a union table between ccdata and mediadata on the most current months data.
-And then combined with previous months data  to create the complaints_media_analysis_combined table. please note we have inputted one formula for generating 201601-201704 , this only needs to be excuted once when you initally setup in a new instance, afterwards this formula can be greyed out..
+And then combined with previous months data  to create the complaints_media_analysis_combined table.

 Top_company_media_analysis_6.py : create the complaints vs media analysis table for each of the top 6 banks